catalyst/catalyst-toggle-button/README.md

 npm run build
 ```

+### Docs

 Docs are build with [Polymer](https://www.polymer-project.org/), the [Polymer Build Tool](https://github.com/Polymer/polymer-build) and the [Polymer Analyzer](https://github.com/Polymer/polymer-analyzer).

+Docs will automatically be update on gitlab pages according to the ```analysis.json``` file whenever changes are made to the master branch.

-To build the docs:
+To build the docs manually:

 ```sh
 npm run analyze